2024 Chatham Cup

-The 2024 Chatham Cup is New Zealand's 96th annual knockout football competition.
+The 2024 Chatham Cup was New Zealand's 96th annual knockout football competition.

-It will have a preliminary round and four rounds proper before quarter-finals, semi-finals, and a final.
+It had a preliminary round and four rounds proper before quarter-finals, semi-finals, and a final.

 Results

 Preliminary round

 Matches were played over ANZAC weekend of 25–28 April.
 This round contained four teams from the Auckland Sunday football leagues — AFC Bohemian Celtic, Colo Boys, Sperm Whales FC, and University of Auckland FC — which were the lowest-ranked teams in the competition.